Sharaal/screeps.com/develop/README.md

   and build it
   - next if there is no more construction site
   - harvest if energy of creep is empty
+- buildSpawn: search a construction site which is a spawn, move to and build it
+  - next if there is no more construction site which is a spawn
+  - harvest if energy of creep is nearly empty
+- dropEnergy: drop all the energy of the creep
+  - harvest after dropping the energy
+- flagClaimNeutralController: search the flag named "claim" move to it and claim the controller of that room
+  - next if the controller is claimed
+- harvestDroppedEnergy: search the next dropped energy, move to it and pick it up
+  - next if the energy of the creep is full
+  - harvest if there is no more dropped energy
 - harvestEnergyStorage: search the next storage with energy available, move to it and draw energy
   - next if the energy of the creep is full
   - harvest if there is no more energy in a storage
+- harvestHomeEnergyStorage: search the next storage with energy available, move to it, draw energy and keep it in memory
+  - next if the energy of the creep is full
+  - harvest if there is no storage
 - harvestSource: search a random source (and save it forever in the creep memory to split the creeps more or less to all sources), move to it and harvest